Jeimer Candelario Player Props: Cubs vs. Blue Jays

-Jeimer Candelario -- with a slugging percentage of .694 in his past 10 games, including one home run -- will be in action for the Chicago Cubs versus the Toronto Blue Jays, with Jose Berrios on the mound, on August 11 at 7:07 PM ET.
+Jeimer Candelario -- with a slugging percentage of .676 in his past 10 games, including one home run -- will be in action for the Chicago Cubs against the Toronto Blue Jays, with Chris Bassitt on the hill, on August 12 at 3:07 PM ET.

-In his last appearance, he racked up two hits (going 2-for-4) against the Mets.
+He had a one-hit performance in his most recent game (1-for-4) against the Blue Jays.

 Jeimer Candelario Game Info & Props vs. the Blue Jays